R0EYK/spotify-to-youtube-playlist-converter/README.md

 # Usage
 Create app in both developers.spotify.com and Google Cloud Console you only need to change the the CLIENT_ID and CLIENT_SECRET for both Spotify and YouTube.
+You`ll need to allow the redirect URI on Spotify for http://localhost:5000/callback and on YouTube to allow redirect URI for http://localhost:5000/youtube_callback

 Create `.env` file